Caster: Coding a Topology

 and vsphere_datastore

-On-Demand Exercise functionality
+On-Demand Exercise Functionality

 However, in order to support this functionality Caster dynamically selects a host to deploy to.